swup/custom-payload-plugin/README.md

 # Swup Custom Payload Plugin

-**⚠ Deprecated:** This plugin is no longer supported in swup 4.
-Keep using swup 3 if you require custom payloads.

 A [swup](https://swup.js.org/) plugin for sending custom payload formats.

+**🪦 Retired: This plugin is no longer supported in swup 4.
+Keep using swup 3 if you require custom payloads.**

 Allow receiving custom data formats on swup requests.
 Great for sending only the actually updated content as JSON, reducing response size and speeding up page load.
 To identify requests requiring a